 The likelihood of a dog passing a tapeworm infection to humans is fairly low, as a human would have to swallow an infected flea to become infested.
 This is known to happen in children more often than adults.
 It is more likely to be transmitted to other animals in the home.
 Treatment is easy and effective with few side effects, so it’s best to deal with a tapeworm infestation promptly.

-The best method of treatment is prevention.
+Prevention makes for the best method of treatment.
 Proper flea control and avoiding dead or living wild animals are helpful solutions.
 Disposing of feces quickly can also help prevent tapeworm infestations from spreading.

 Has your dog ever had a tapeworm infestation?
-How was it treated?
+How did you treat it?
 Let us know in the comments below!